-Around here, we’re big fans of Ficus Lyrata, or fiddle leaf fig. But did you know there are lots of other ficus or fig trees you can grow inside?
+Around here, we’re big fans of ficus lyrata, or fiddle leaf fig. But did you know there are lots of other ficus or fig tree houseplants you can grow inside?

 Let’s look at some fig tree houseplants that are simple to grow inside and tips for caring for each.

 This one is confusing, but our beloved ficus lyrata/fiddle leaf fig actually goes by another name: ficus pandurata.